A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Recommendations for Rule Learning Algorithms and Software

+\item \textbf{Rule grouping.} The rule learning literature has seen multiple attempts to develop methods for grouping similar rules, often by clustering.
+Our review suggests that presenting clusters of similar rules can help to reduce cognitive biases caused by reiteration.

-Algorithms that learn rule lists provide mandatory ordering of rules, while the rule order in rule-set learning algorithms is not important.
-In either case, the rule order as presented to the user will affect perception of the model due to conversational maxims and the primacy effect.
+\item \textbf{Rule ordering.} Algorithms that learn rule lists provide mandatory ordering of rules, while the rule order in rule-set learning algorithms is not important.
+In either case, the rule order as presented to the user will affect perception of the model according to the conversational maxims and the primacy effect, among others.
 It is recommended to sort the presented rules by strength.
-However, due to paucity of applicable research, it is unclear which particular definition of rule strength would lead to the best results in terms of bias mitigation. \end{enumerate}
+However, due to the paucity of applicable research, it is unclear which particular definition of rule strength would lead to the best results in terms of bias mitigation. \end{enumerate}